mdjbru-teaching-material/turku_course/README.md

 * We have to ensure that every concept taught can be understood based on was is explained before.

+* We should ask students when they register what is their expertise in informatics, if they already use any programming language, what is their operating system, if they have been using the CSC services or not.

+### Short contents

+* Introduction to python
+* Version control with Git
+* Sharing code (GitHub and BitBucket)
+* Introduction to the shell
+* Test and code coverage
+* Code profiling
+* Debugging
+* Documentation
+* Virtual environments
+* Pet project

 ### Detailed contents

 * Day one, morning: ** scripting and version control **